dataknut/woRkflow/gitBranches.md

  * [fork](https://happygitwithr.com/fork-and-clone.html) the original repo to your personal githib/gitlab account.
 This means you do not need to be a member of the original repo to work on it.
 It also helps to prevent accidents to the original master.
  * add the original master as an [upstream remote](https://happygitwithr.com/upstream-changes.html)
+ * create a new RStudio project using _your fork_ of the repo
+   * It's possible you may need to set up a [new ssh key on github](https://happygitwithr.com/ssh-keys.html) to do this.
+What does this do?
+It tells github that the device you are using is authenticated.
+Tip: give the new SSH key on github a helpful name - e.g. the device it is associated with!
  * **make a new branch in _your fork_ of the orginal repo**.
 Do some work, commit it locally.
  * when it works push your branch back up to the *original* repo
  * open a new pull request to merge your branch into the master